davebeiler/Project1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Add whitelisted IP addresses:
-  99.22.252.20X (home IP Address)
+  99.22.252.XX (home IP Address)

 Machines within the network can only be accessed by Jumpbox.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?
+What was its IP address?

 A summary of the access policies in place can be found in the table below.